HesKal/Heskal.github.io/README.md

-# Hessa's Tech Blog
+# Hessa's Portfolio & Tech Insights
-### A journey through data, code, and security.
+### A journey through Data Science, AI, and Information Systems.

 ---

+> "Data is the new oil, but insight is the new gasoline."

-Welcome to my personal blog and technical portfolio!
-I'm Hessa, an Information Systems student with a passion for Data Science, AI, and understanding how technology works from the inside out.
-This space is where I document my learning journey, share case studies, and explore the fascinating intersection of data analysis, software design, and cybersecurity.
+Welcome to my professional portfolio.
+I am an Information Systems student with a deep passion for uncovering the stories hidden within data.
+My journey is driven by a curiosity to leverage technology, particularly Data Science and Artificial Intelligence, to solve complex problems and create meaningful impact.

+My core focus is on leveraging data to solve real-world problems.
+Below are some of the key projects that highlight my skills in data analysis, statistics, and programming.

 ---

+## 📊 Data Science & Analytics Projects

+*This section is currently under construction.
+Key projects in Data Analytics and Statistics will be featured here soon!*

+---

-## Featured Case Studies & Articles
+## 📚 Additional Articles & Case Studies

-Here are some of the projects and analyses I've worked on.
-Each one tells a story of a problem, a process, and a solution.
+Beyond my core focus on data, I enjoy exploring other areas of technology.
+Here are some analyses I've written on software design and cybersecurity.

 ### 📄 [Case Study: Designing a COVID-19 Response System for DHA](https://heskal.github.io/2025/12/07/dha-covid-response-system-case-study.html )
 *An in-depth look at the systems analysis and design process for a critical healthcare application.
 This study covers everything from feasibility analysis to UML diagrams and software architecture.*

-**Skills Showcased:** Systems Analysis, UML, Agile Methodology, Software Architecture, Requirement Gathering.
+**Skills Showcased:** Systems Analysis, UML, Agile Methodology, Software Architecture.

 ---